The kid was looking again, and Derek had just about had it.

 It's not like Derek didn't know how he looked.
 Wolves matured early, and Derek had developed muscles and scruff before any of his peers.
 He had first started to become aware of his appeal under Paige's shy gaze.
 It had been confirmed when Kate had silenced him with a kiss, her throaty voice purring, "Nobody wants you for your conversation, darling," as her fingers traced greedily over the muscles of his abdomen.
 Fool that he was, he had been flattered at the time.

 Losing his family had only made him more disciplined -- more determined to be stronger and faster than anyone who might hunt him.
-Working himself to the point of physical exhaustion was both his punishment and his salvation.
+Working himself to the point of physical exhaustion was both his penance and his salvation.
 As a result his shoulders broadened, his biceps bulged, his thighs thickened with lean muscle.
 And the eyes of strangers lingered longer, the cloying scent of their avid interest a miasma that surrounded him no matter where he went in the city.

 Here, though, in the safety of his own apartment -- he shouldn't have to put up with that.
 He wouldn't say that he ever fully relaxed his vigil, but at least in his own apartment he could finally shut out the chaos and noise and sticky lust of the city.
 This was his sanctuary, smelling only of him, and here was as close as he ever got these days to feeling at peace.
 Until that damn kid moved in to the building across the alleyway.